Ukraine official: Zelenskyy meets top-level US delegation - NewsBreak

 Zelenskyy’s last face-to-face meeting with a top U.S. official was Feb.
 19 in Munich with Vice President Kamala Harris, five days before Russia’s invasion.
 While the West has funneled military equipment to Ukraine, Zelenskyy has stressed repeatedly that his country needs more heavy weapons, including long-range air defense systems and warplanes.

-In an apparent boost for Ukraine, polling agencies said French President Emmanuel Macron would win reelection over far right candidate Marine Le Pen.
-The result was hailed by France’s allies in the European Union as a reassuring sign of stability and continued support for Ukraine.
+In an apparent boost for Ukraine, polling agencies said French President Emmanuel Macron would win reelection over far right candidate Marine Le Pen, who has faced questions about her ties to Moscow.
+The result was hailed by France's allies in the European Union as a reassuring sign of stability and continued support for Ukraine.
 France has played a leading role in international efforts to punish Russia with sanctions and is supplying weapons systems to Ukraine.

-Zelenskyy's meeting with U.S. officials took place as Ukrainians and Russians observed Orthodox Easter, when the faithful celebrate the resurrection of Jesus.
+Zelenskyy's meeting with U.S. officials took place as Ukrainians and Russians observed Orthodox Easter.
 Speaking from Kyiv's ancient St. Sophia Cathedral, Zelenskyy, who is Jewish, highlighted its significance to a nation wracked by nearly two months of war.

 “The great holiday today gives us great hope and unwavering faith that light will overcome darkness, good will overcome evil, life will overcome death, and therefore Ukraine will surely win!” he said.